kyanderson0446/MSBA_HC/README.md

 # HomeCredit Default Prediction Project
 https://www.kaggle.com/competitions/home-credit-default-risk/overview
 ## Overview
 This repository contains the files used for Exploratory Data Analysis (EDA) and modeling in the HomeCredit Kaggle project.
-The project goal was to identify default and non-default customers to help HomeCredit make decisions about offering loans to risky individuals.
-The final result was to determine their percentage likelihood of defaulting.
+The project goal was to identify default and non-default customers.
+The final result was to determine the customers likelihood (%) of defaulting.
+### Business Context
+By accurately predicting default probabilities, HomeCredit can make informed decisions about loan approvals and minimize financial losses.
+Achieving a high performing model on unseen data will allow HomeCredit to market and target customers directly and cut costs, dramatically.

 ## Project Description
 In the HomeCredit Kaggle project, the task was to distinguish between default and non-default customers based on their credit history and other relevant features.
 HomeCredit specializes in offering loans to individuals considered risky by traditional lenders but still capable of repayment.